| APPENDIX

 be established by the Courts.

-The only parties to the reference will be the claimant
+2. Conduct of Reference The only parties to the reference will be the claimant

 and the Fund Counsel.
 The Referee must adopt the